 The benefits of mortgage recasting

-People have an appetite for recasting because it’s fairly easy to do and it’s a relatively inexpensive way to lower monthly payments if you have a lot of cash sitting around.
+Recasting has some appeal because it’s fairly easy to do and it’s a relatively inexpensive way to lower monthly payments if you have the cash.
 Here are a few reasons you might want to consider recasting your existing mortgage:

 - Lower your monthly payments by making one lump sum.